ACADEMY OF CHOCOLATE 2015 AWARDS

 Yauatcha won the judges appeal with a Gold award for its Raspberry Rose chocolate in the Best Filled Chocolate – Other category.
 In the Best Unflavoured Drinking Chocolate category Kokoa Collection Hot Chocolate gained a Gold award for its Dark Haiti 75% Hot Chocolate.
 Hotel Chocolat tantalised the judges’ taste buds, winning a Gold accolade for its Salted Caramel hot chocolate in the Best Flavoured Drinking Chocolate category.

 The packaging categories were certainly a welcome feast for the eyes.
-The judges were dazzled by the beautiful collection of Best Packaging – Bars entries, with Golds going to Beschle for its Matcha Bar –matching the green of the chocolate, Chocolate NAÏVE for Mulate Collection and Dick Taylor Craft Chocolate for Chocolate Bar Envelope.
-In the Best Packaging – Boxes category we received beautiful Gold award-winning entries from Dick Taylor Craft Chocolate for its Drinking Chocolate Bag, Du Jour Chocolate LTDA for Du Jour Multipurpose Cocoa Pod and Rozsavolgyi Csokolade for its charming Hot Chocolate Family Packaging.
+The judges were dazzled by the beautiful collection of Best Packaging – Bars entries, with Golds going to Beschle for its Matcha Bar –a perfect match for the green of the chocolate, Chocolate NAÏVE for Mulate Collection and Dick Taylor Craft Chocolate for Chocolate Bar Envelope.
+In the Best Packaging – Boxes category we received Gold award-winning entries from Dick Taylor Craft Chocolate for its Drinking Chocolate Bag, artisan and pratical; Du Jour Chocolate LTDA for its unique tactile Du Jour Multipurpose Cocoa Pod and Rozsavolgyi Csokolade for its charming Hot Chocolate Family Packaging.

 Judges included food writers and bloggers: Xanthe Clay, Andrew Baker, Jennifer Earle, Lee McCoy, Zoe Perrett, Spencer Hyman, Jill Norman, Henrietta Green, Aggie McKenzie, Jenny Linford, Joanna Wood, Janie Suthering; Buyers from Fortnum & Mason, Harrods, Selfridges, Marks & Spencer; Chocolatiers/Patissiers: Cecilia Tessieri, Iain Burnett, Amelia Rope, Claire Clark MBE, James Petrie and Steven James from the University of West London; and AoC members: Kate Johns, Christopher Reeves and John Adams.